Amy M Russell

 - Doctor of Clinical Psychology supervisor and examiner

 - Lecturer Health Research Msc/PGCert

 My interests can be described under two main themes:

 Theme 1.
 Addressing health inequalities in applied health settings - with a special emphasis on the intersection of mental and physical health.
 Her work includes qualitative work with patients and clinicians, intervention development and RCTs.
 For example her work as the lead researcher on the ethnographic study Evaluation of screening for depression in patients with chronic physical disease in primary care, funded by the NIHR RfPB scheme.
 And her work as lead researcher and project manager on Looking after yourself when you have diabetes, an NIHR HTA grant.

 Theme 2.
 Cultural and social explanations of inequalities - drawing on theories and methods from the humanities, social sciences and cultural geography to explore the social and cultural aspects of health and social inequalities.
-For example, her Wellcome Trust Fellowship on Capacity, Consent and Autonomy in health research for people with a learning disability and her Arts and Humanities Research Council funded project on the enduring effects of human trafficking; Becoming the reproductive health, maternal well-being and breastfeeding.
-She was formerly the Deputy Director of the Centre for Interdisciplinary Gender Studies and remains an affiliated member.
+For example, her Wellcome Trust Fellowship on Capacity, Consent and Autonomy in health research for people with a learning disability and her Arts and Humanities Research Council funded project on the enduring effects of human trafficking.

 - PGCert Health Research, 2013